Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 These giant steel platforms lifted by impressively large chains carry heavy equipment and large groups of people between the Ironlot and the Idleworks Shelf.

 The upper part of the city is divided into two main sections—the Idleworks Shelf and Silver Falls Grove.
-The Idleworks Shelf is a largely recreational district that houses the city’s evening celebrations, and is home to the empire-renowned Blushing Tankard tavern.
+The Idleworks Shelf is a largely recreational district that houses the city’s evening celebrations, and is home to the [[Dwendalian Empire|empire]]-renowned Blushing Tankard tavern.
 Wrapped around the waterfall lake that gives it its name, Silver Falls Grove is the residential core of [[Hupperdook]], its streets dense with elevated stone-and-metal towers that house families at every level.

 ## Ascending the Mountain